-Known as the Thailand Northern Capital, Chiang Mai city is located some 700 km (435 miles) north of Bangkok on the Mae Ping River basin, and serves as a major gateway to explore the North.
-Since founded in 1296 A.D., it was a capital and cultural core of the Lanna Kingdom, and till now has preserved its distinguished cultural heritage.
+Known as the Thailand Northern Capital, Chiang Mai City is located some 700 km (435 miles) North of Bangkok on the Mae Ping River basin and serves as a major gateway to explore the North.
+Since founded in 1296 A.D., it was a capital and cultural core of Lanna Kingdom and now has preserved its distinguished cultural heritage.
 Celebrated its 700th anniversary in 1996, the city's 700-year history of unique culture and rich traditional background coupled with the breathtaking scenery makes Chiang Mai one of Asia's most attractive tourist destinations.

-Historically, Chiang Mai has been hardly accessible only by the river or by the elephants.
-The railway line from Bangkok was completed just in the late 1920's, and the first motor vehicle arrived in Chiang Mai in 1932.
-Albeit the late progress, this modern-day second largest Thailand city has developed into an economic, cultural, educational and trade hub of northern Thailand complete with sound road infrastructure and decent communications.
+Historically, Chiang Mai has been hardly accessible, only by the river or on the back of elephants.
+The first railway train from Bangkok had arrived in the late 1920's, and the first motor vehicle had arrived in Chiang Mai in 1932.
+Albeit the late progress, this modern-day second largest Thailand's city has developed into an economic, cultural, educational, and trade hub of Northern Thailand, complete with sound road infrastructure and decent communications.

-As a prime location in its own right, the Old City of Chiang Mai is still marked by the moat and fortified gates and has some 300 ancient Buddhist temples (wat in Thai) in the vicinity.
-The most significant is the Wat Chiang Man, which homes the 1800 years old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.
+As a prime location in its own right, the Old City of Chiang Mai marked by the moat and fortified gates and has some 300 ancient Buddhist temples (Wat in Thai) in the vicinity.
+The most significant is the Wat Chiang Man, the home of the 1800 years old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.

-Every evening the center of Chiang Mai comes alive with a massive Night Bazaar and turns to be the spot of choice for the city visitors.
+Every evening the center of Chiang Mai comes alive with a massive Night Bazaar and turning to the spot of choice for the city visitors.
 The biggest city attraction at twilights, it's crowded with lots of bargains and considered a shopping mecca for locally made handicrafts and souvenirs.
-Clustered around are many restaurants and other useful services, such as camera shops, Internet cafés and travel agencies offering an array of packages all over Thailand from 5-star holiday packages to group tours within Chiang Mai.
+Clusters around many restaurants and other services, such as camera shops, Internet cafés and travel agencies offering packages all over Thailand ranging from 5-star holiday packages to group tours within Chiang Mai.
 One of the popular activities is to have your portrait done dressed up in traditional Thai costume.
-A two-story mezzanine arcade is the actual Vieng Ping Night Bazaar where the main focus is fixed on the trade of quality antiques, clothing and variety of crafts.
-Across the road at Kalare Center is a place to enjoy both Thai and international cuisine accompanied by traditional Thai music and dancers.
+A two-story mezzanine arcade is the actual Vieng Ping Night Bazaar, where the main focus centered on the trade of quality antiques, clothing, and assortment of crafts.
+Across the road at Kalare Center is a place to enjoy the Thai and international cuisines accompanied by traditional Thai music and dancers.

 It is unthinkable to overlook trips to numerous hill tribes settled in the jungles and mountain terrain all around Chiang Mai.
-Many tours and jungle treks originated in Chiang Mai are focusing on visits to the nearby and remote hill-tribe villages, which are grabbing attention by unique ways of lifestyle, colorfully embroidered clothing and inherited the wealth of quaint cultures coupled with the picturesque diversity of ethnic tribes.
+Many tours and jungle treks originated in Chiang Mai focused on visits to the nearby and remote hill-tribe villages, which are zooming attention by colorfully embroidered clothing, unique ways of lifestyle, and inherited the wealth of quaint cultures coupled with the picturesque diversity of ethnic tribes.